Dick Schoof: Prime minister (2024–2026)

 In the wake of the November 2024 Amsterdam riots, Schoof said that he was "ashamed" and "horrified by the antisemitic attacks on Israeli citizens."
-He called the situation "completely unacceptable," adding that "the perpetrators will be identified and prosecuted."
+He called the situation "completely unacceptable", adding that "the perpetrators will be identified and prosecuted."
 He blamed a specific group of young people with a migration background for the attacks, and said that the events pointed to a broader integration issue.
 Schoof cancelled his attendance of the 2024 United Nations Climate Change Conference to monitor the Dutch government's response.
 On 15 November, State Secretary Nora Achahbar announced her resignation because of "polarizing interactions during the past weeks."
 Media outlets reported on offensive, radical, and potentially racist remarks about the Amsterdam attacks during a meeting of the Council of Ministers.
 Schoof invited the leaders of the four coalition parties to join the cabinet for crisis talks to avert a cabinet collapse, and they finally agreed that other cabinet members of NSC would stay on.
 Schoof denied allegations of racism within the cabinet and coalition parties.

+Schoof with Ukrainian President Volodymyr Zelenskyy in 2025.

 Agriculture minister Femke Wiersma was tasked with drawing up measures to protect sensitive nature reserves in response to the nitrogen crisis, when the Administrative Jurisdiction Division of the Council of State ruled in December 2024 that unused nitrogen emission rights could no longer be allocated to other construction and expansion projects.
 Instead, a new permit would be required.
 Schoof subsequently established a committee comprising several cabinet members to explore measures to prevent widespread project delays.

 On 3 June 2025, the PVV withdrew from Schoof's cabinet after failing to come to an agreement with coalition partners over amending the country's asylum rules, prompting Schoof's resignation as prime minister.
 Schoof promised to continue policy measures such as reducing the cost of living, curbing the housing crisis, investing in the Netherlands' defense, and military aid to Ukraine.